kubevirt/kubevirt.github.io/_posts/2018-06-03-Research-run-VMs-with-istio-service-mesh.markdown

   server guest 10.0.1.2:9080 maxconn 2048
 ```

-It send all the traffic to our virtual machine on the service port the machine is listening.
+It sends all the traffic to our virtual machine on the service port the machine is listening.

 [Code repository](https://github.com/SchSeba/NatProxy)

 ### nat proxy conclusions

 This solution is a general solution, not a dedicated solution to istio only.
 Its make the vm traffic look like a regular process inside the pod so it will work with any sidecars projects

 Egress data flow in this solution: